googlearchive/android-nearby/messages/NearbyBackgroundBeacons/README.md

 1. Click on `Credentials`, then click on `Create new key`, and pick `Android key`.
 Then register your Android app's SHA1 certificate fingerprint and package name for your app.
-Use `com.google.android.gms.nearby.messages.samples.nearbydevices` for the package name.
+Use `com.google.android.gms.nearby.messages.samples.nearbybackgroundbeacons` for the package name.

 1. Copy the API key generated, and paste it in `AndroidManifest.xml`.